 - [Part 1]: Introduction & Considerations

-- [Part 2]: How to install vSphere on a NUC (coming soon)
+- [Part 2]: How to install a vSphere cluster at home

 - [Part 3]: How to configure vSphere networking and storage

 My goal for this post isn’t to create a “how to” guide but point out areas that I thought were challenging.
 Many of the topics below are things that I learned the hard way.
 Since homelabs are not the same for everyone, I hope this guide starts generic enough for most.

 Consider this guide to be more of a “choose your own adventure.”
 I’ll explain what direction I’m choosing and why in each section.
 The sections should nudge you in a direction that avoids future pitfalls.

 The 2nd and 3rd part of this series are more technical, covering the exact steps I took to build my lab.

-This post is written for anyone that’s interested in homelabs and VMware with a general infrastructure background.
+This post is written for anyone that’s interested in homelabs and VMware.
 It’s a bonus if you’ve used VMware before as this might serve as a refresher.

 It’s important to understand the distinction between homelab and a production.
 My choices would be very different if I was designing a production system.
 They would also be different if I didn’t use NUCs for hosts, as you’ll find out.